defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/105-terminate-to-implant-download.md

 We can set our terminationURL to a place where we are hosting our windows implant.
 This will require them to authenticate then be redirected to a file download page.

-Lets add our newly generated payload to the NGINX container.
+Add our newly generated payload to the NGINX container.

 ```bash